 BY ALI SMITH

 Spring by Ali Smith is the third novel in this modern literary quartet.
-Although the seasonal quartet is now complete (2020) Spring works brilliantly as a stand alone novel for April, with a equally deep and thought provoking narrative that we have come to expect from the author.
-For those in your group who want to read more Summer is recommended, especially as it has been long-listed for the Women's Prize for Fiction this year.
+Although the seasonal quartet is now complete (2020) Spring works brilliantly as a stand alone novel with an equally deep and thought provoking narrative that we have come to expect from the author.
+For those in your group who want to read more you could follow this with Summer long-listed for the 2020 Women's Prize for Fiction.

 With a peculiar storyline and an equally stranger cast of characters the reader is presented with an absurd world of social and political Britain in 2019.
 Now in 2021 this world seems less surreal.